 Moroni told Joseph Smith that the “fulness of the everlasting Gospel” was to be found in the instruction given by the Savior to the Nephites (see JS-H 1:34).
 The message of Christ recorded there centers on the blessings and obligations of a covenant people.
 “Ye are the children of the prophets,” Christ told them, “and ye are of the house of Israel; and ye are of the covenant which the Father made with your fathers, saying unto Abraham: And in thy seed shall all the kindreds of the earth be blessed” (3 Nephi 20:25).

-I was interested to find the following by A. B. Bruce: “The number twelve was recommended by obvious symbolic reasons.
+I was interested to find the following: “The number twelve was recommended by obvious symbolic reasons.
 It happily expressed in figures what Jesus claimed to be, and what He had come to do, and thus furnished a support to the faith and a stimulus to the devotion of His followers.
-It significantly hinted that Jesus was the divine Messianic King of Israel, come to set up the kingdom whose advent was foretold by prophets in glowing language, suggested by the balmy days of Israel’s history, when the theocratic community existed in its integrity, and all the tribes of the chosen nation were united under the royal house of David” (The Training of the Twelve [Grand Rapids: Krogel, 1971], 32).
+It significantly hinted that Jesus was the divine Messianic King of Israel, come to set up the kingdom whose advent was foretold by prophets in glowing language, suggested by the balmy days of Israel’s history, when the theocratic community existed in its integrity, and all the tribes of the chosen nation were united under the royal house of David” (Bruce 32).

-See John F. Walvoord and Roy B. Zuck, eds., The Bible Knowledge Commentary: Old Testament (Wheaton, Ill.: Victor, 1985), 2:146.
-Examples would include the covenant made between Isaac and Abimelech (see Genesis 26:26–31); the statement in Genesis 31:54, which reads, “Then Jacob offered sacrifice upon the mount, and called his brethren to eat bread: and they did eat bread, and tarried all night in the mount”; and the meeting in the king’s dale between Melchizedek and Abraham (see Genesis 14:17–20).
-The Joseph Smith Translation of this last example reads, “and he break bread and blest it; and he blest the wine, he being the priest of the most high God (Joseph Smith Translation, Genesis 14:17; emphasis added).
+See The Bible Knowledge Commentary: Old Testament, 2:146.
+Examples would include the covenant made between Isaac and Abimelech (Gen 26:26–31); the statement in Gen 31:54: “Then Jacob offered sacrifice upon the mount, and called his brethren to eat bread: and they did eat bread, and tarried all night in the mount,”; and the meeting in the king’s dale between Melchizedek and Abraham.
+The JST account of this reads “and he break bread and blest it; and he blest the wine, he being the priest of the most high God (JST Gen 14:17; emphasis added).